Alex Murdaugh’s ‘lawyer friend’ agrees to settlement after alleged millions embezzled from housekeeper's sons

 After Satterfield died from an alleged fall while working in 2018, Murdaugh advised her sons to start a wrongful death action against himself and try to collect from an insurance company.
 To that end, Murdaugh introduced them to attorney Cory Fleming, without telling them they were old friends.
 Fleming allegedly helped secure settlements in the housekeeper's death behind the sons' backs – which gave way to the new lawsuit settled over the weekend.

-The settlement was reached Friday with Fleming's law firm – Moss, Kuhn and Fleming – the son's insurance carrier "in connection with the pending lawsuit" and the law firm of Bland Richter, LLP, which is representing the estate of Satterfield.
+The settlement was reached Friday with Fleming, his law firm – Moss, Kuhn and Fleming – and their insurance carrier "in connection with the pending lawsuit," the law firm of Bland Richter, LLP, which is representing the estate of Satterfield, said in a statement released Sunday.

 Satterfield, a 57-year-old housekeeper and nanny who worked for the Murdaugh family for two decades, died at the hospital on Feb.
 26, 2018 – weeks after sustaining a head injury, after Alex Murdaugh claimed she had tripped and fallen over his dogs and down the steps while working at his family’s home in Colleton County.
 She never regained consciousness before her death.